Asian American Counseling

 • Associating family relationships with overwhelming duties and guilt

 I understand that as Asian Americans, Native Hawaiians, and Pacific Islanders, it’s important to strike a balance between family/community and individual self-actualization.
-And in therapy, I try to bring nuance to this tension and honor the individual client’s unique needs and wants.
+And in therapy, I try to bring nuance to this tension and honor the individual client’s unique needs and wishes.

-Here’s just a bit more about my lens on therapy:
+Here’s a bit more about my lens on therapy:

 • I don't believe in the Eurocentric worldview that says Western norms are "healthy" and non-Western norms are "unhealthy."